debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 ## Five things to know before you start using this

 * Do **not** attempt to configure anything - it will just work
-* Do understand that bitcoind and other services will run automatically
+* Do understand that `bitcoind` and other services will run automatically **innediately after installation and after each boot**.
 * **By default, the LND wallet is created automatically after installation and the seed is stored in /var/lib/lnd-system-mainnet/.seed.txt**
 * Do **not** attempt to configure anything - it will just work
 * Make sure you have at least 400 GB of free space